news-ai/NewsAI/blog/content/5-best-pitches-from-around-the-internet.md

 I appreciate your time and consideration for what www.monthlysocks.com has to offer.
 If you’re interested in learning more, please email Elena Verlee at email@address.com or call me at 123-4567-890.
 ```

+This, to me, seemed more emotional than the other ones.
+It had a long quote from a customer who had used it, and it provided a sample for the reporter.
+The testimonial made it stronger, since you're able to feel the impact of what the service does.
+I learnt:

+- Sometimes long pitches are fine if they portray a story
+- Giving away a sample if it's a sample product is good
+- Going straight to the point at the beginning is powerful

+#### General advice?

 Every single one of these emails is personalized to each of the reporters.
 They know:

 - The industry/beat the reporter works in